SFP: State-free Priors for Exploration in Off-Policy Reinforcement Learning

 In our experiments, we first analyze the choice of conditioning variables for action priors by measuring their effectiveness in accelerating downstream RL.
-We then focus on temporal priors and verify their capability to produce correlated and directed behavior.
-Most importantly, we provide empirical evidence that TempoRL can leverage task-agnostic trajectories to accelerate learning.
+We then focus on state-free priors and verify their capability to produce correlated and directed behavior.
+Most importantly, we provide empirical evidence that SFP can leverage \taskagnostic trajectories to accelerate learning.
 For this purpose, our method is evaluated against several baselines in complex long-horizon control tasks with sparse rewards.
-Finally, we present further applications of TempoRL, including leveraging offline state-based trajectories to (a) accelerate visual RL or (b) guide exploration when the task is corrupted by biased observations.
+Finally, we present further applications of SFP, including leveraging offline state-based trajectories to (a) accelerate visual RL or (b) guide exploration when the task is corrupted by biased observations.

 Our contributions can be organized as follows: \begin{enumerate} \item We propose learnable non-Markovian action priors conditioned on past actions.
-We show that sampling from these priors produces directed and correlated trajectories. \item We introduce a principled manner of integrating action priors into the Soft Actor Critic framework \citep{haarnoja2018sac}. \item We show how temporal priors can be learned from few expert trajectories on simple tasks (e.g. reaching) and used to improve exploration efficiency in more complex, unseen tasks (e.g. opening a window), even across fundamentally different settings (e.g., from non-visual to visual RL). \end{enumerate}
+We show that sampling from these priors produces directed and correlated trajectories. \item We introduce a principled manner of integrating action priors into the Soft Actor Critic framework \citep{haarnoja2018sac}. \item We show how state-free priors can be learned from few expert trajectories on simple tasks (e.g. reaching) and used to improve exploration efficiency in more complex, unseen tasks (e.g. opening a window), even across fundamentally different settings (e.g., from non-visual to visual RL). \end{enumerate}

 After discussing our method's novelty and related literature in Section \ref{related_work}, we introduce our setting in Section \ref{background}.
 The method is described in Section \ref{method}, while empirical evidence of its effectiveness is reported in Section \ref{experiments}.
 Finally, Section \ref{conclusion} contains a brief closing discussion of our work.
-We make our code available for research purposes \footnote{ \url{https://sites.google.com/view/tempo-rl}}.
+Code and video are available on our project page\footnote{ \url{https://eth-ait.github.io/sfp/}}.